fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/slas_tat.md

 #### 4. Redemptions

-Be it Channel Partner `gateway` or ONDC `gateway`,  AMC is responsible for settling the redeption proceeds to the bank account of investors.
+Be it Channel Partner `gateway` or ONDC `gateway`,  AMC is responsible for settling the redemption proceeds to the bank account of investors.
 At present, the payment cycle by AMCs for redemptions submitted before cut-off time are
  - T+1 for debt
  - T+2 for equity/hybrid
  - T+5 days for FoF Overseas.
 In some cases it could be T+6